stanchiu224/sw-dev-prompts/README.md

 https://twitter.com/mckaywrigley/status/1645816833931608065?s=20

+### Follow-up prompts for evaluation

+What additional input do you need from me to help you write better output?
+Try to argue against your own output and see if you can find any flaws.
+If so, address them.
+Walk me through the proces

 ## Fixing bugs
 You must answer the following question from the perspective of a genius [Language and discipline] developer and world class bug hunter based on the the information after the colon.